userlika/userlika/README.md

 ## ✨・🌙・🌟・🌿・🍄・🌸
 ### **About me**
+- 🎓  Master of Software Engineering.
 - 👀  I’m interested in coding.
 - 🌱  I’m currently learning java and android development.
 - 🎶  Playing: `[NF - I miss The Days]`
 - 📫  How to reach me: insta - likabarken.

 ### 🛠️ **Tech Stack**